cimi/d3-flame-graphs/README.md

 If _enabled_ is truthy, zooming will be enabled - clicking a node or calling the zoom method programatically will re-render the graph with that node as root.
 The default value is _true_.

+<a href="#zoomAction">#</a> flameGraph.__zoomAction__(_function_)

+If a _function_ is provided, on every zoom - clicking a node or calling the zoom method programatically - the function will be called after the graph is re-rendered.
+The function receives a data node as its parameter and its return value is ignored.

 <a href="#zoom">#</a> flameGraph.__zoom__(_node_)

 If the zoom is enabled, re-renders the graph with the given node as root.
 The previous roots are drawn at the bottom of the graph, by clicking on it them you can revert back to previous states.
 Prior to zooming, any svg elements present in the given container will be cleared.

+If the zoom is disabled, this method will throw an error.

 [See the demo code](https://github.com/cimi/d3-flame-graphs/blob/master/demo/src/demo.coffee#L69) for an example.